-Figure I.1.1-2 - Relationship between the IRA peak electric field strength and the protection distance (Pulse voltage: 60 kV, reflector diameter: 3.66 m)
+Figure I.2 - Relationship between the IRA peak electric field strength and the protection distance (Pulse voltage: 60 kV, parabolic reflector diameter: 3.66 m)

-Figure I.1.1-3 shows the example of measured basic characteristics of IRA.
-The IRA-3M (Farr Research, Inc.) is used for the measurement, and its reflector is 46 cm in diameter, with a focal length of 23 cm.
+Figure I.3 shows the example of measured basic characteristics of IRA.
+The IRA-3M (Farr Research, Inc.) is used for the measurement.
+The IRA-3M parabolic reflector is 46 cm in diameter and has a focal length of 23 cm.

-Figure I.1.1-3(a) shows the frequency dependence of the antenna gain.
-The antenna gain has an almost flat level, about 22 dBi, from 4 GHz to 15 GHz.
-Figure I.1.1-3(b) shows the return loss (S11 parameter) and VSWR characteristics of the same IRA.
+Figure I.3(a) shows the frequency dependence of the antenna gain.
+The antenna gain has an almost flat level, at about 22 dBi, from 4 GHz to 15 GHz.
+Figure I.3(b) shows the return loss (S{11} parameter) and the voltage standing wave ratio (VSWR) characteristics of the same IRA.

-Figure I.1.1-3 - Basic characteristics of the IRA (Farr Research, Inc.; IRA-3M)
+Figure I.3 - Basic characteristics of the IRA (Farr Research, Inc.; IRA-3M)

-Figure I.1.1-4 shows the example of IRA performance of the HPEM pulse propagation of the same IRA.
+Figure I.4 shows an example of performance of the HPEM pulse propagation of the same IRA.

-The waveform and frequency spectrum (FFT of the waveform) of the HPEM pulse used in this measurement are shown in Figures I.1.1-4(a) and I.1.1-4(c), respectively.
+The waveform and frequency spectrum (FFT of the waveform) of the HPEM pulse used in this measurement are shown in Figures I.4(a) and I.4(c), respectively.
 The HYPS pulse source (Grant Applied Physics) was used to generate this pulse.
-The time dependence of electric field strength of the radiated pulse, measured at 3 m away from the IRA on boresight, is shown in Figure I.1.1-4(b), and its frequency spectrum is shown in Figure I.1.1-4(d).
+The time dependence of electric field strength of the radiated pulse, measured at 3 m away from the IRA on boresight, is shown in Figure I.4(b), and its frequency spectrum is shown in Figure I.4(d).

-The main frequency spectrum of the HPEM pulse expands to above 2 GHz, and the IRA has potential to radiate almost the whole spectrum range of this pulse (except for the DC component).
+The main frequency spectrum of the HPEM pulse expands to above 2 GHz and the IRA has the potential to radiate almost the whole spectrum range of this pulse (except for the direct current (DC) component).
 The peak electric field strength was about 270 V/m in this case.

-Figure I.1.1-4 - Performance of the high-power electromagnetic pulse propagation of the IRA
+Figure I.4 - Performance of the high-power electromagnetic pulse propagation of the IRA

-The JOLT system is composed of the IRA antenna with the repetitive high impulse generator.
-Figure I.1.1-5 shows an overview of the JOLT system.
+The JOLT system is composed of an IRA antenna with a repetitive high impulse generator.
+Figure I.5 shows an overview of the JOLT system.
 The radiated field has a fairly flat spectrum from about 50 MHz to about 2 GHz.
-The pulsed power system centres around a very compact resonant transformer capable of generating over 1 MV at a pulse-repetition frequency of ~ 600 Hz.
+The pulsed power system is centred on a very compact resonant transformer capable of generating over 1 MV at a pulse-repetition frequency of ~ 600 Hz.
 This is switched, via an integrated transfer capacitor and an oil peaking switch onto an 85-ohm half-impulse radiating antenna.
-This unique system will deliver a far radiated field with a full-width at half-maximum on the order of 100 ps, and a field-range product (rEfar) of ~ 5.3 MV, exceeding all previously reported results.
+This unique system will deliver a far radiated field with a full-width at half-maximum on the order of 100 ps, and a field-range product (rE{far}) of ~ 5.3 MV, exceeding all previously reported results.

-Figure I.1.1-5 - Overview of the JOLT system
+Figure I.5 - Overview of the JOLT system

-The dependence between far-field electric field strength and the distance r is derived from Equation I.1.1-1.
-The far-field distance r is derived from Equation I.1.1-2.
+The dependence between far-field electric field strength and the distance r is derived from Equation I.1.
+The far-field distance r is derived from Equation I.2.

-$$rE{far}(r,t) = \left(\frac{D}{4\sqrt{2}}\right) \frac{1}{2\pi c f_g} \frac{dV(t)}{dt}$$ (I.1.1-1)
+$$rE{far}(r,t) = \left(\frac{D}{4\sqrt{2}}\right) \frac{1}{2\pi cf_g} \frac{dV(t)}{dt}$$ (I.1)

-$$range \ r \ge \left(\frac{D^2}{2ct{mr}}\right) \tag{I.1.1-2}$$
+$$range \ r \ge \left(\frac{D^2}{2ct{mr}}\right) \tag{I.2}$$

 - geometric impedance factor f_g is the ratio of the antenna input impedance Z_c to the characteristic impedance of free space Z_0 , or $f_g = (Z_c/Z_0)$; - D is the diameter of IRA; - $\frac{dV(t)}{dt}$ is the assumed maximum rate of rise.
-The values are shown in Table I.1.1-1; - the symbol c is the speed of light in the vacuum; and - t{mr} is the maximum rate of the rise of the voltage the same as dV/dt.
+The values are shown in Table I.1; - - the symbol c is the speed of light in the vacuum; and - t{mr} is the maximum rate of the rise of the voltage the same as dV/dt.